ccmanuelf/ai-language-tutor-app/DAILY_PROMPT_TEMPLATE.md

 - [ ] Integration verified?
 - [ ] Lessons learned documented?

-**Critical Sessions to Review:**
-- Session 129 (Content Organization) - MUST be 100% complete
-- Any session with database changes
-- Any session with API changes
-- Any session with frontend changes
-- Any session with authentication/authorization changes

-**Deliverable:** Matrix showing completion status of all sessions.

 #### 1.3 Cross-Reference Plans vs. Reality
-**Action:** For each plan document (e.g., SESSION_129_FRONTEND_PLAN.md):

 **Verification Steps:**
 1. List all planned features
 2. Verify each feature exists in codebase